-Here at DirectScale, an innovative developer of affiliate marketing software, we can clearly see how our rapidly our economy is changing.
+Here at DirectScale, an innovative developer of affiliate marketing software, we can see how rapidly our economy is changing.
 Just look around.
 For example, if you want your favorite takeout for dinner, warm Pad Thai with a side of mango sticky rice will arrive at your door in no time with a tap of your smartphone.
-Most likely, the person who delivered your dinner didn’t work for the restaurant, but for themselves as a part of the gig workforce.
-When you need to get to the airport or to meet up with friends for a night out, chances are you take an Uber or Lyft instead of a taxi.
-When you book that dream vacation of yours, you probably found your lodging through Airbnb instead of a traditional hotel.
+The person who delivered your dinner didn’t work for the restaurant but for themselves as a part of the gig workforce.
+When you need to get to the airport or meet up with friends for a night out, chances are you take an Uber or Lyft instead of a taxi.
+When you book that dream vacation, you probably found your lodging through Airbnb instead of a traditional hotel.
 And increasingly, products and services are sold directly through network marketing.
-If any of these experiences sound familiar, you, like millions of others, have participated in the gig economy.
+If any of these experiences sound familiar, you have participated in the gig economy like millions of others.

 The term “gig” was traditionally used by musicians to mean a job for a specified period of time.
 Accordingly, the gig economy is a system where temporary job positions have become more common and where companies contract directly with individuals instead of hiring them as employees.
 This system provides individuals with flexibility and, ideally, can align their interests and hobbies with their career aspirations and goals.
 It can also provide a pathway to financial stability, freedom from debt, and a sense of fulfillment that would otherwise be unattainable in their current employment situation.
-The gig economy is quickly becoming not only more popular but more accepted, especially among younger members of the workforce.
+As a result, the gig economy is quickly becoming more popular and more accepted, especially among younger members of the workforce.

 What is the Difference Between Gigs and Part-Time Jobs?

-Though there are some similarities, working in the gig economy is not the same as a part-time job, which is advantageous both to workers and companies—here, you are your own boss.
-You not only get to set your own schedule, but you get to determine how and where the work gets done — providing flexibility and a sense of ownership never dreamt of with a normal part-time job.
+Though there are some similarities, working in the gig economy is not the same as a part-time job, which is advantageous both to workers and companies — here, you are your own boss.
+You get to set your own schedule and determine how and where the work gets done — providing flexibility and a sense of ownership never dreamt of with a normal part-time job.
 When has waiting tables, cleaning offices, or delivering pizzas on the side ever done that?

 How Do Businesses Benefit From the Gig Economy?

-Companies who leverage gig workers enjoy immense scalability while conserving the effort that typically surrounds managing full-time employees.
-This doesn’t mean ignoring field workers, it just shifts the strategy to reflect the shrinking digital world.
-In fact, DirecTech Labs suggests that direct selling companies in particular must leverage technology to "increase the quality of the communication direct sellers have with their teams” and “make sure they are getting more personalized experiences to keep them on board longer.”
-Building better relationships with distributors means direct selling companies can be confident that their remote salesforce is not only loyal, but telling a consistent brand story, all while both parties enjoy the flexibility.
+Companies who leverage gig workers enjoy immense scalability while conserving the effort typically surrounds managing full-time employees.
+This doesn’t mean ignoring field workers.
+Instead, it just shifts the strategy to reflect the shrinking digital world.
+In fact, DirecTech Labs suggests that direct selling companies, particularly, must leverage technology to “increase the quality of the direct communication sellers have with their teams” and “make sure they are getting more personalized experiences to keep them on board longer.”
+In addition, building better relationships with distributors means direct selling companies can be confident that their remote salesforce is not only loyal but telling a consistent brand story, all while both parties enjoy the flexibility.

 This autonomy is especially valuable for people who have to juggle their work responsibilities with taking care of children or other important responsibilities.
 Parents, for example, are often forced to do whatever they can to drop their children off at school and get to work on time.
-In many cases, they have to rely on family or friends to help out.
-Worse, these parents, students, and other busy professionals may be forced to turn down job opportunities that conflict with their other responsibilities.
+They have to rely on family or friends to help out in many cases.
+These parents, students, and other busy professionals may be forced to turn down job opportunities that conflict with their other responsibilities.
 Not only is this demoralizing, but it can also jeopardize their careers and financial security.